SNOWSCAPE Dashboard

 After finishing my B.A. in physics from Middlebury College in spring 2021, I began my studies at the University of Utah, conducting research on orographic precipitation extremes in Utah's Wasatch mountains.
 I completed my M.S. degree in May 2023, and I am now embarking on my PhD journey.
 My passion for weather sparked at a young age, when I was a ski racer in Connecticut.
 Prone to wintertime freeze-thaw cycles, Connecticut is not the best place for people who want lots of snow.
 This led me to constantly read weather reports, searching for any indication of snow.
 From there, my passion for weather grew, leading to my desire to pursue a career as a meteorologist.

-Here is a sampling of some of some of my work.
+Here is a sampling of some of my work.
+Click each item to view more.

 My master's research focused on the diverse characteristics of orographic snowfall extremes in the central Wasatch, using observational datasets.
 Click the image above to view a preprint.